Another great dish from Hank. Enjoy! ~Elise

 4 Slowly add the hot shrimp stock, stirring constantly so it incorporates.
 The roux will absorb the stock and seize up at first, then it will loosen.
 Add enough stock to make a sauce about the thickness of syrup, about 1 pint.

-Add the Creole seasoning, celery seed and paprika and mix well.
+Add the Cajun seasoning, celery seed and paprika and mix well.
 Add salt to taste, then mix in the shrimp.
 Cover the pot, turn the heat to its lowest setting and cook for 10 minutes.

 5 Add the green onions and hot sauce to taste.
 Serve over white rice with a cold beer or lemonade.